The Great Questions

 Course Redesign Workshops

-The Great Questions Foundation organizes course redesign workshops each summer, which are geared toward helping faculty members incorporate the discussion-based study of texts from our list in general education courses at community colleges where they teach.
+The Great Questions Foundation organizes course redesign workshops each year, which are geared toward helping faculty members incorporate the discussion-based study of texts from our list in general education courses at community colleges where they teach.
 Expect great discussion with community college faculty colleagues from all over the US.

 Explore the Texts